Blox Reaches Market Cap of $196.52 Million (CDT)

 Buying and Selling Blox

-It is usually not possible to purchase alternative cryptocurrencies such as Blox directly using US dollars.
-Investors seeking to trade Blox should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Blox using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as Blox directly using U.S. dollars.
+Investors seeking to trade Blox should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Blox using one of the aforementioned exchanges.

 Receive News & Updates for Blox Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blox and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.